-- An RFB/RFP/RFQ will be posted on the Town's website at least ten (10) business days preceding the date set for the receipt of the bid / proposal submissions. - Notice of the RFB/RFP/RFQ is posted on the State of Connecticut, Department of Administrative Services (DAS) bid portal website. - When required, the Purchasing Department shall publish a notice of the RFB/RFP/RFQ in the local newspaper at least ten (10) business days preceding the date set for the receipt of the bid / proposal submissions. - Approved cooperative contract awards, emergencies, approved single or sole source justifications and approved bid waivers, are not required to be publicly advertised. - When required by the grantor, the Purchasing Department will publish a notice of the solicitation document in at least one local newspaper for at least one day, a minimum of ten (10) business days preceding the date set for the receipt of the proposal submission.
+- An RFB/RFP/RFQ will be posted on the Town's website at least ten (10) business days preceding the date set for the receipt of the bid / proposal submissions.
+HOW DOES THIS RELATE TO THE BID OPENING DATE?
+[DCNO21] - Notice of the RFB/RFP/RFQ is posted on the State of Connecticut, Department of Administrative Services (DAS) bid portal website. - When required, the Purchasing Department shall publish a notice of the RFB/RFP/RFQ in the local newspaper at least ten (10) business days preceding the date set for the receipt of the bid / proposal submissions. - Approved cooperative contract awards, emergencies, approved single or sole source justifications and approved bid waivers, are not required to be publicly advertised. - When required by the requestor, the Purchasing Department will publish a notice of the solicitation document in at least one local newspaper for at least one day, a minimum of ten (10) business days preceding the date set for the receipt of the proposal submission.